YAML Nesting {{ yamlTransformStage.depthLabel }} Seq {{ yamlTransformStage.sequenceLabel }} {{ yamlTransformStage.outputLabel }}

 Step What carries forward What needs review

 Flatten leaves Each scalar or empty container gets a document number, path, type, and preview value.
-Path spelling depends on dot or slash style, and array positions become explicit path segments.
+Path spelling depends on dot or slash style, and array positions become explicit segments.

 Path and Assignment Rules